2007 SuccessTech Academy shooting

-The 2007 SuccessTech Academy shooting was a school shooting that occurred on October 10, 2007, at the SuccessTech alternative high school in Cleveland, Ohio, United States.
-14-year-old freshman Asa H. Coon shot two students and two teachers before committing suicide inside of a classroom on the fourth floor of the building.
+On October 10, 2007, a school shooting occurred at SuccessTech Academy in Cleveland, Ohio, United States.
+Two students and two teachers were injured on the fourth floor of the building before the perpetrator, 14-year-old freshman Asa Coon, killed himself inside of a classroom.

 Shooting

 On October 10, 2007, Coon entered the five-story school building shortly before 1:00 p.m.
 EST, armed with two handguns (a .22 caliber revolver and a .38 caliber revolver), and a box of additional rounds of ammunition for each pistol; three folding knives were also in Coon's possession, which were all stocked together in a duffel bag.
-Wearing a Marilyn Manson concert shirt, black jeans, and black-painted fingernails, Coon walked to the fourth floor of the building and entered the men's washroom where he loaded two revolvers.
+He dressed in a Marilyn Manson concert shirt, black jeans, and black-painted fingernails, Coon walked to the fourth floor of the building and entered the men's washroom where he loaded two revolvers.

-The shooting began at 1:09pm on the fourth floor of the building, after 14-year-old Michael Peek punched Coon in the face for bumping into him, and shoving a gun in his face.
+The shooting began at 1:09 p.m. on the fourth floor of the building, after 14-year-old Michael Peek punched Coon in the face for bumping into him and shoving a gun in his face.
 When Peek walked away, Coon shot him in the abdomen.
 Another student, 17-year-old Darnell Rodgers, suffered a graze gunshot wound to the elbow in the same hallway.
 Michael Grassie, a social studies teacher, was shot in the chest when Coon entered his classroom.
 A second teacher, David Kachadourian, was shot in the back of his shoulder while in the hallway evacuating his students.
-During the entire shooting which lasted 1 minute and 22 seconds Coon was said to be cursing.
+During the entire shooting which lasted 1 minute and 22 seconds Coon was said to be swearing.
 The shooting ended when Coon entered a classroom on the fourth floor and fatally shot himself in the head.

 According to police chief Michael Mcgrath, Coon had fired eight shots during the shooting.

-The school was placed in a lockdown shortly after the shooting.
+The school was placed on a lockdown shortly after the shooting.
+A 14 year old girl was trampled by various students while fleeing from the school and was rushed to the hospital, and made a full recovery.